 EXHIBIT D DATA REPORTING REQUIREMENTS

 EXHIBIT E EMERGENCY PREPAREDNESS

+EXHIBIT F EXCEPTIONS, CLARIFICATIONS, AMENDMENTS

 STATEMENT OF WORK

 BACKGROUND

 Area Agencies on Aging (AAAs) were established under the Older Americans Act (OAA) in 1965 to respond to the needs of Americans 60 and over in every local community.
 The Alameda County Area Agency on Aging is a department within the Adult & Aging Services division of the Alameda County Department of Social Services.
 The AAA provides services throughout Alameda County and currently administers 80 contracts that provide services for approximately 75,000 older adults a year.
 Funding for these contracts is provided primarily from the Older Americans Act, U.S. Dept. of Labor, as well as California state funding, and County General Funds.
 The AAA fulfills its mission of planning, coordinating, and delivering services in Alameda County through a network of approximately 44 providers.